Problem? Solution? Chime right in!

 July 16, 2009

-Good luck and wear protective gloves gloves and eye protection ( goggles).
+Good luck and wear Rubber Gloves [affil. link to info/product on Amazon] gloves and eye protection ( goggles [affil. link to info/product on Amazon]).

 - Cove, Oregon